mkbabb/parse-that/docs/perf-optimization-rust.md

   bytes/iteration for whitespace. `_mm256_cmpeq_epi8` + `_mm256_movemask_epi8`
   finds all `"` positions in 2 instructions.
-- **`PCLMULQDQ` in-string tracking**: Carryless multiplication to track whether a `"` is inside or outside a string across 64-byte windows — 1 instruction replaces a stateful DFA.
+- **`PCLMULQDQ` in-string tracking**: Carryless multiplication to track whether a `"` is inside or outside a string across 64-byte windows—1 instruction replaces a stateful DFA.
 - **`bumpalo` arena allocation**: All DOM nodes allocated from a bump arena.
   `alloc()` is a pointer bump (1 instruction).
 No `malloc`/`free` overhead, no